jdelossantos22/ECE513/README.txt

 and Thermostat(setTemp, read Temperature, read Humidity, off/cool/heat modes, and fanmode on/auto) It also includes a section for the door alerts

+Particle tutorial:
+The particle files are under directory Particle/v3/

 Power Consumption:
 When the Thermostat is in idle, it is consuming 1 watt